 Litigation, community organizing, and policy reform go hand in hand.
 PJI works closely with grassroots community efforts and policy reform organizations around Louisiana to identify common priorities, develop informed ideas about legislation, and bring these ideas to state lawmakers.
 Our staff attends hearings, offers testimony, and develops research to drive policy changes.
 We strongly defend against regressive proposals, which often increase over-incarceration and fail to improve public safety.

-The Promise of Justice Initiative collaborates with the Louisiana Coalition for the Alternatives to the Death Penalty (LCADP), a grassroots coalition dedicated to achieving non-violent and effective alternatives to Louisiana’s death penalty.
+The Promise of Justice Initiative strives to achieve non-violent and effective alternatives to Louisiana’s death penalty.
 Together we work to educate citizens about:

 - Racial and religious discrimination in jury selection